Parafusos de ombro de aço inoxidável: O guia completo para durabilidade & Precisão

 • Attach the pivot part—does it rotate smoothly without wobble?

-• Expose it to the project’s environment (Por exemplo, spray with saltwater for marine use)—does it resist corrosion after a week?
+• Expose it to the project’s environment (por exemplo, spray with saltwater for marine use)—does it resist corrosion after a week?

 Even the best shoulder screw will fail if installed wrong.
 Here’s how to do it correctly, with pro tips to avoid errors:

-• A torque wrench (para evitar aperto excessivo)
+• A torque wrench (to avoid over-tightening)

 • An Allen key or wrench (matching the drive style)